-In essence, socks are pouches for our feet, something to keep our shoes from getting rancid with sweat and, in the winter, something to keep our feet from feeling cold.
+In essence, socks are pouches for our feet, something to keep our shoes from getting stinky with sweat, and, in the winter, something to keep our feet from feeling cold.
 So, it’s no great surprise that they can be reused as pouches.
-Old socks can be filled with nice odor absorbing stuff and/or potpourri to become (14) air fresheners.
-Or, they can be filled with soothing scents, like lavender, to become (15) aromatherapy pouches, placed under the pillow to make you sleep calmly.
+Old socks can be filled with nice odor-absorbing stuff and/or potpourri to become (14) air fresheners.
+Or, they can be filled with soothing scents, like lavender, to become (15) aromatherapy pouches placed under the pillow to make you sleep calmly.
 Some say with a little cat litter tied inside, socks can be placed on the dashboard to (16) keep the windshield from fogging up (the kitty litter will absorb the moisture.)
 They can also be used to create (17) pouches for iPods, cell phones, and/or earbuds.

 In the world of upcycling, using one article of clothing to create a new one — jean skirts, t-shirt flip-flops — is standard practice.
 The same inclination works with socks.
-First of all, socks are thick, so they (18) make fantastic patches for repairing a favorite pair of jeans, pajama pants, or a sweater.
-Patches look cool.
+First of all, socks are thick, so they (18) make fantastic patches for repairing a favorite pair of Jeans, pajama Pants, or sweater.
+The patches look cool.
 Old socks — originally meant for the feet — are also easy to convert into (19) fingerless gloves, which are just a couple of snips and an easy sew job away.